Wambugu-dennis/BitsbyTech-Consult-Pro/database/README.md

 1. Make sure you have a MySQL server running.
 2. Create a new database, ideally named `ConsultVista`.
-3. Run the `schema.sql` script against your new database to create all the necessary tables and relationships.
+3. Run the `schema.sql` script against your new new database to create all the necessary tables and relationships.

 Example command:
 ```sh
 mysql -u your_user -p ConsultVista < schema.sql
 ```